 It is important to understand that the strength based perspective is not about denying one’s weakness or hiding away from problems.
 Instead, it offers a different perspective on resources and strengths the person already has to tackle those problems.
 It is a different approach, a different mindset – a different way of looking at the world.

-While it’s easy to contrast one perspective against the other, strengths should not be see as the direct opposite of weaknesses.
+While it’s easy to contrast one perspective against the other, strengths should not be seen as the direct opposite of weaknesses.
 As Marcus Buckingham famously said – you can’t learn anything about success by studying failure.

 The wave of “success studies” took off during the 1990s simultaneously in two different directions, which we will briefly cover below.

-Centuries of studies about mental disorders have made psychologists accurate at describing and rigorously classifying all shades of individual mental pathologies.
+Centuries of case studies about mental disorders have made psychologists accurate at describing and rigorously classifying all shades of individual mental pathologies.

 However, how do you plan to study what makes people thrive if you don’t even have a proper vocabulary to describe it?

-It was the initiative of Martin Seligman to give the official start to the positive psychology movement in his 1998 APA Presidential Address, and to foster the development of a scientific classification of strengths.
+It was the initiative of Martin Seligman to give the official start to the positive psychology movement in his 1998 APA Presidential Address, and to foster the development of the scientific classification of strengths.

 Martin Seligman and Christopher Peterson, the original authors of the classification, in collaboration with 55 notable scientists and scholars spent 3 years in an attempt to understand what is best about human beings.

 In 2004, the Values-in-Action (VIA) Survey was first published to identify character strengths of individuals.
 Consisting of 240 untimed questions, the survey – still available today – focuses on assessing 24 individual’s character strengths as foundational to the human experience and virtues.

 Promoted by a non-profit organization, the VIA Survey is one of the most well-researched personality assessments holding validity over time, cultures and scientific peer reviews.

 This, in combination with the development of the VIA Survey, has both laid the foundation and encouraged a new wave of research around positive psychology and the effect of strengths on the individual.

 If Martin Seligman followed a scientific approach to the strengths psychology, Don Clifton at the Gallup Organization explored the subject with a clear empirical focus.

 Unlike Seligman, who focused on literature and deep research to understand strengths, Donald Clifton and his team of researchers conducted millions of interviews with top professionals across industries in the United States to discover the excellence in ourselves.
-Two core principles served as the base of this research:

 1. To produce excellence, you must study excellence.